salesforcecli/mcp/README.md

 - `run_code_analyzer` - (NON-GA) Performs a static analysis of your code.
 Includes validating that the code conforms to best practices, checking for security vulnerabilities, and identifying possible performance issues.
     `performance issues.
 - `describe_code_analyzer_rule` - (NON-GA) Gets the description of a Code Analyzer rule, including the engine it belongs to, its severity, and associated tags.

+**NOTE:** The tools marked NON-GA are not yet generally available, specify the `--allow-non-ga-tools` argument to use them.

 ## Configure Other Clients to Use the Salesforce DX MCP Server